nightgrey/solid-experiments/packages/solid-pixi/README.md

 ## Performance improvements

-- Uses Solid.js's native `spread` for prop updates to Pixi.js instances
+- Uses Solid.js's native `spread` for prop updates to Pixi.js instances, which handles diffing much faster than I could do it myself.
-- Proper parent-child relationships through custom Solid renderer implementation
+- Proper parent-child relationships through custom Solid renderer implementation (previously lead to lost reactive owners)
 - Reactive computations are paused when `renderable={false}` is set.
 - Removed Graphics `draw` prop.
 Use `<Graphics ref={(instance) => instance.lineTo(/*...*/)} />` to draw.
 Much more performant.
 Will auto-pause computation when using `ref` and setting `renderable={false}`, too.
 Alternatively, use `createEffect(() => instance.lineTo(/*...*/))` (set instance via `<Graphics as={instance} />`).